jfo/blog/source/drafts/what-i-did-before-hacker-school.md

 challenge](http://techcrunch.com/2013/03/08/programming-challenges-benefit-job-seekers-and-employers/).
-I had been tackling little puzzles using my nascent ruby, and as I read the first problem, I remember thinking "wow that seems really hard, but I guess if I started by..."
+I had been tackling little puzzles using my nascent ruby, and as I read the first problem, I remember thinking "wow that seems really hard, but I guess if I started by doing _x_ and then did _y_..."

 I stayed up all night solving the three problems.
 Each solution would unlock the next tier.
 It was wicked fun!
-After putting in the last solution, I got a prompt asking me to send in my resume.
-This is when I really decided that being a programmer was something that I was capable of, and that it was something that I would enjoy.
+After putting in the last solution, I got a prompt asking me to send in my resume; I had had no idea it was a job screen, at all!
+This is when I realized that being a programmer was something that I was capable of, and that it was something that I would enjoy, and that it was something that I could do for a job.

 There was no deadline for the second challenge, so I spent about 3 months working through all those resources.
 I didn't want to half ass it.